oracle-devrel/devo.tutorials/lol-optimizer-using-oci-extraction-processing.md

 # Insert into the database.
 soda = connection.getSodaDatabase()

-# this will open an existing collection, if the name is already in use
+# this  open an existing collection, if the name is already in use
 collection_summoner = soda.createCollection('summoner')

 ```